bitcoinerlab/descriptors/HARDWARE_WALLETS.md

 });
 ```

-For explicit selection, scan with the driver before calling
+For explicit selection, scan with the driver before calling `connect(...)`.
+If
-`connectors.connect(...)`.
-If `driver.device` is omitted, the Ledger transport
+`driver.device` is omitted, the Ledger transport
 uses its normal `create()` behavior and opens the first discovered Ledger.
 In
 both cases the app must handle Bluetooth state and runtime permissions.
 On
 Android 12 and newer, ask for `BLUETOOTH_SCAN` and `BLUETOOTH_CONNECT`.
 Unless